Information, Advice & Guidance

 Our Reach Out team provide one to one emotional support to students who are experiencing difficulties and need someone to talk to and offload.

 Our volunteers are very experienced and trained in areas that can help with specific issues and provide techniques to help with anxiety, low self esteem and stress.
 Students may be having problems with break ups familly/friendships, bullying, what ever the problem, our aim at Reach Out is to provide the best possible support and help we can.

-How to get referred: via School, heads of year/pastoral staff, parental referral, self, friends or email us direct at email@example.com and ask for Andrea or Dani.
+How to get referred: via School, heads of College/pastoral staff, parental referral, self, friends or email us direct at email@example.com and ask for Andrea or Dani.